Massachusetts Family Law Appeals Lawyer

 Oral Arguments

-A panel or group of judges hear most family law appeals.
-Once the appellate order issues, parties may file a motion for a rehearing.
-You must file for rehearing within 14 days of rescript.
-And, it must contain the points of law or fact that the party believes the Court has overlooked.
+Family law appeals are typically heard by a panel of judges.
+After the decision is rendered, the parties may file a motion for a rehearing, but this must be done within 14 days of the appellate decision.
+The motion should highlight any points of law or fact that the party believes the court overlooked.

-You can also appeal an appellate decision to the Supreme Judicial Court in Massachusetts within 20 days.
-It is important to note, however, that the Supreme Judicial Court does not have to hear every appeal it receives; it may decline to hear the case for further review.
+Additionally, it is possible to appeal an appellate decision to the Massachusetts Supreme Judicial Court, but this must be done within 20 days.
+It is important to understand that the Supreme Judicial Court is not required to hear every appeal and may choose not to take further action on the case.

 Additional Resources